-What is the most dangerous dog breed in the world?
+What is the most dangerous dog breed?

 Everyone and their mother has a story about being bitten, scratched, or even attacked by a dangerous dog.

 It can become such a problem that some areas have even enacted breed-specific legislation (BSL), outlawing breeds of dogs that we think of as dangerous, like pit bulls, Doberman pinschers, and German shepherds.

 But, which breed of dog is actually the most dangerous one?
 Let’s try looking at actual data rather than coming up with emotional judgements about Petey from The Little Rascals.

 Luckily, we don’t have to rely on anecdotal evidence like your Uncle Bob’s stories to get to the heart of the matter (No, Uncle Bob, the fish was not five feet long!).

 A 2008 study actually did a survey about breed differences in canine aggression.
 There are some flaws; because this study relied on survey data, there’s no way to verify the dogs in question really were the breed their owners thought they were, or acted how their owners were interpreting things.
 It’s also just one small slice of data from a very big world, but it can give us an idea about what’s really going on.

 What the researchers found was surprising.
 There was huge variation in dog aggression within each breed.
 Still, some breeds really were statistically more aggressive towards some targets when you looked at the group as a whole.

 For example, beagles and cocker spaniels were more aggressive than most dogs towards their owners.
 Akitas, Australian cattle dogs, Australian shepherds, German shepherds, Jack Russell terriers, and pit bulls were more aggressive towards other dogs than most.
 Australian cattle dogs, Australian shepherds, Doberman pinschers, and German shepherds (but not pit bulls) were rated as more aggressive towards strangers.